gospelgraceforhaiti/contact-form-backend/README.md

 > Note: You will need to replace `SITE_KEY` twice in the above sample with your Google ReCaptcha site key.
 You will need to replace `WORKER_URL` once with your deployed CloudFlare worker url.

+# Contributing

+This repository is an example and as such does not accept contributions via pull requests.
+If you've found a bug or would like to make a suggestion, please open an issue.

 # LICENSE

 This repository and its contents are license under a MIT license.
 For more details, see [LICENSE.md](LICENSE.md).